Skip to main content

 What are Emax crowns and why are they used for full-arch restorations?

 Emax is a lithium disilicate ceramic material known for its strength and esthetic properties.
-It is chosen for full-arch upper restorations because it combines durability with a natural appearance, and it can be milled or pressed to precise specifications in a dental laboratory.
+It can be used for full-arch upper restorations when the clinical design requires both durability and a natural appearance.

 How long does a full upper-arch reconstruction typically take?